La Fleche Wallonne Feminine highlights - Video | Cyclingnews.com

 La Fleche Wallonne Feminine highlights - Video

-Watch Anna van der Breggen win her fourth consecutive title on the Mur de Huy
+Watch as Van der Breggen seals her second consecutive victory on the Mur de Huy

-Anna van der Breggen (Boels Dolmans) added a fourth consecutive victory at La Flèche Wallonne to her long list of career highlights on Wednesday.
-The win moved her into the overall lead of the 2018 Women's WorldTour.

 Related Articles